Icelk/kvarn/README.md

 # Current state

-> Kvarn is under rapid development, so breaking changes will happen (often as a product of redesigning parts of the architecture).
+> Kvarn is under rapid development, so small breaking changes happens.
-> The next version, 0.2.0 should have a more stable API.
+> v0.3.0 will bring a relatively stable API.

-Kvarn is at the time of writing very bare-bones.
-I want to keep it this way.
-I'll try to make it as fast as possible, which often means you'll have to configure it at compile-time (e.g. add extensions from [`kvarn_extensions`](kvarn_extensions/README.md)).
+Kvarn ism at the time of writing, very bare-bones.
+I want to keep it this way, to try to make it as fast as possible.
+This, [at least for now](https://kvarn.org/config.), means you'll have to configure it at compile-time (e.g. add extensions from [`kvarn_extensions`](kvarn_extensions/README.md) and configuring hosts).

 v0.2.0 will have two major dependencies; Rustls and Tokio.